alex/what-happens-when/README.rst

 Opening of a socket
 -------------------
-Once the browser receives the IP address of the destination server it takes that and the given port number from the URL (the HTTP protocol defaults to port 80, and HTTPS to port 443) and makes a call to the system library function named ``socket`` and requests a TCP socket stream - ``AF_INET`` and ``SOCK_STREAM``.
+Once the browser receives the IP address of the destination server, it takes that and the given port number from the URL (the HTTP protocol defaults to port 80, and HTTPS to port 443), and makes a call to the system library function named ``socket`` and requests a TCP socket stream - ``AF_INET`` and ``SOCK_STREAM``.